nyanp/nyaggle/README.md

 ## Examples

 ### Experiment Logging
-`experiment_gbdt()` is an high-level API for cross validation using gradient boosting algorithm.
+`run_experiment()` is an high-level API for experiment with cross validation.
 It outputs parameters, metrics, out of fold predictions, test predictions, feature importance and submission.csv under the specified directory.

 It can be combined with mlflow tracking.